-- 28. 401 Certifications Conditions.
-The development of the Phase 1 Waterfront Park must be designed and constructed to comply with all of the conditions of the Conditional 401 Water Quality Certification for Alameda Point Stormwater Outfall Upgrades Project in the City of Alameda (Corps File No. 2014-00087S) (401 Certification Conditions) issued by the Water Board. - 29.
-Final Stormwater Management Plan: The improvement plans shall incorporate a Final Stormwater Management Plan for the Phase 1 Waterfront Park, including all appropriate pollution prevention source control measures, permanent low impact development (LID) measures, storm water treatment controls and/or design techniques to manage the quantity and quality of storm water runoff from the project site to prevent and minimize impacts to water quality and must be consistent with the 401 Certification Conditions, the Site A Stormwater Management Plan (Site A SWMP), the preliminary stormwater management plan for the Phase 1 Waterfront Park attached to this application, the MIP and the Provision C3 requirements of the City's municipal stormwater permit.
+- 27.401 Certifications Conditions.
+The development of Block 7 must be designed and constructed to comply with all of the conditions of the Conditional 401 Water Quality Certification for Alameda Point Stormwater Outfall Upgrades Project in the City of Alameda (Corps File No. 2014-00087S) (401 Certification Conditions) issued by the Water Board. - 28.
+Final Stormwater Management Plan: The improvement plans shall incorporate a Final Stormwater Management Plan for Block 7, including all appropriate pollution prevention source control measures, permanent low impact development (LID) measures, storm water treatment controls and/or design techniques to manage the quantity and quality of storm water runoff from the project site to prevent and minimize impacts to water quality and must be consistent with the 401 Certification Conditions, the Site A Stormwater Management Plan (Site A SWMP), the preliminary stormwater management plan for Block 8 attached to this application, the MIP and the Provision C3 requirements of the City's municipal stormwater permit.
 Efforts shall be taken to minimize impervious surface areas, especially directly connected impervious surface areas.
 Roof drains shall discharge and drain to an unpaved area wherever practicable.
 Design techniques may include green roofs, rainwater harvesting, vegetated swales, vegetated buffer zones, bio retention units, retention/detention basins and ponds, tree well systems, and the incorporation of pervious surface areas and LID measures.
-The Improvement Plans shall provide details sufficient to ensure that the storm water design and treatment measures shall be constructed consistent with the latest version of the Alameda County Clean Water Program's Provision C3 Technical Guidance Manual, the MIP, the Site A SWMP, the preliminary stormwater management plan for the Phase 1 Waterfront Park, and the 401 Certification Conditions.
+The improvement plans shall provide details sufficient to ensure that the storm water design and treatment measures shall be constructed consistent with the latest version of the Alameda County Clean Water Program's Provision C3 Technical Guidance Manual, the MIP, the Site A SWMP, the preliminary stormwater plan for Block 8, and the 401 Certification Conditions.
 Applicants may also refer to the Bay Area Storm water Management Agencies Association (BASMAA) Start at the Source Manual for technical guidance.
 All storm water design and treatment measures for private development pads shall be consistent with the C3 requirements and 401 Certification Conditions and be located on the development pad or an adjacent private development pad and shall not be located on property planned for public parks or public rights of way.
+Areas between the building and the public right of way with public access easements may be treated within the public storm water treatment system if sized to handle the flow.
+With the finalized stormwater quality management plan, submit a stamped, signed City of Alameda C3 certification form from a qualified independent civil engineer with stormwater treatment facility design experience, licensed in the State of California, and acceptable to Public Works Engineering that indicates the LID and treatment measure designs of the finalized improvement plans and stormwater quality management plan meet the established sizing design criteria for stormwater treatment measures.
+These will be the 100% complete level.